HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 According to [Wikipedia](https://en.wikipedia.org/wiki/Matomo_(software)), Piwik (now known as Matomo):
 <blockquote>is a free and open source web analytics application developed by a team of international developers, that runs on a PHP/MySQL webserver.
 It tracks online visits to one or more websites and displays reports on these visits for analysis.
 As of June 2018, Matomo was used by over 1,455,000 websites, or 1.3% of all websites with known traffic analysis tools...</blockquote>

-This strongly suggests that marketing and analytics providers are a common source of these async/defer scripts being dynamically injected into the page.
+This information strongly suggests that a lot of the increase is due to these marketing and analytics providers that dynamically inject these async/defer scripts into the page.

-{# TODO Why does this strongly suggest this?
-Is it the fact that they are obviously dynamically inserted?
-Is it only marketing and analytics providers that prodominately using dynamically inserted script tags like this? #}

 {{ figure_markup(
   content="2.6%",